newo-2001/MC-Modpack-Downloader/README.md

 > It might take several minutes for CurseForge to start accepting the API key after initial acquisition.

 ## Running the script
 Before downloading a modpack, you need to figure out where you are downloading it from.
-Currently CurseForge and modpacks.ch (FTB) are supported.
+Currently CurseForge and FTB are supported.
 If you are sourcing your modpacks from a different provider, please let me know by opening a [GitHub issue](https://github.com/newo-2001/MC-Modpack-Downloader/issues), I will try to add support for it.

 There are slight differences between the two:
-- CurseForge uses a manifest file to identify a modpack, whereas modpacks.ch uses a pack id and version number
+- CurseForge uses a manifest file to identify a modpack, whereas FTB uses a pack id and version number
-- For CurseForge this script only downloads the `.jar` files for the mods, as the other files are provided in the archive containing the `manifest.json` file, whereas for modpacks.ch, all of the files for the modpack are downloaded by the script.
+- For CurseForge this script only downloads the `.jar` files for the mods, as the other files are provided in the archive containing the `manifest.json` file, whereas for FTB, all of the files for the modpack are downloaded by the script.

 If you've used the script before, make sure to clean out the output directory first.
 Specific instructions for your provider of choice follow below.